-What – The review of credentials will allow dean to decide if candidate meets all qualifications necessary.
+- What – The review of credentials will allow the dean to decide if the candidate meets all qualifications necessary.

-Why – PCC must maintain high degree of rigor in all credit granting classes, just as is true in all “on-campus” classes.
-Teacher qualifications must meet or exceed all requirements posted.
+- Why – PCC must maintain a high degree of rigor in all credit-granting classes, just as is true in all “on-campus” classes.
+Teacher qualifications must meet or exceed all the requirements posted.